PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: PyNET-Q Q

 \subsection{Training}

-Similar to the PyNET \cite{pynet}, we train each level of PyNET-\QxQ{} sequentially from level 1 to level 0.
-For level 1 training, we do not apply a distillation, and the student is trained with the $2\times$ downscaled ground truth image.
-While training level 0, we use a progressive distillation scheme described above.
+Similar to PyNET~\cite{pynet}, we sequentially train each level of PyNET-Q$\times$Q, starting from level~1 and moving to level~0.
+Level~1 training does not involve distillation, and the student is trained with a $2\times$ downscaled ground truth image.
+During level~0 training, we utilize the progressive distillation scheme outlined earlier.